flopesdematos/beautiful-jekyll/cv.md

 Fábio holds a Ph.D. in Biology and Ecology of Global Change and scientific background in marine ecology.
 His research interests include the use of ecological modeling approaches in support of the conservation of marine ecosystems.

 ## **Academic degrees**
- * 2014 - 2018 / Ph.D. degree in Biology and Ecology of Global Change – Marine Biology and Ecology branch
+ * 2014/2018 - Ph.D. degree in Biology and Ecology of Global Change – Marine Biology and Ecology branch
    + University of Aveiro & University of Lisbon
- * 2009 - 2010	/ M.Sc. degree in Ecology, Biodiversity and Ecosystems Management
+ * 2009/2010	- M.Sc. degree in Ecology, Biodiversity and Ecosystems Management
    + University of Aveiro
- * 2004 - 2008	/ Degree in Biology
+ * 2004/2008	- Degree in Biology
    + University of Aveiro
      - One semester at the Universidade Estadual Paulista Júlio de Mesquita Filho (UNESP) - São Paulo, Brazil

 ## **Work experience**
- * 2019 - present / Assistant Researcher
+ * 2019/present - Assistant Researcher
    + Department of Biology & CESAM • University of Aveiro
- * 2018 - 2019 / Scientific Research Grant (EAPA 282/2016)
+ * 2018/2019 - Scientific Research Grant (EAPA 282/2016)
    + Department of Environment and Planning & CESAM • University of Aveiro
- * 2011-2013 / Scientific Research Grant (PTDC/MAR/110082/2009)
+ * 2011/2013 - Scientific Research Grant (PTDC/MAR/110082/2009)
    + Department of Biology & CESAM • University of Aveiro; Instituto Português do Mar e da Atmosfera, I.P.
- * 2009-2011 / Scientific Research Grant (EURODEEP/0001/2007)
+ * 2009/2011 - Scientific Research Grant (EURODEEP/0001/2007)
    + Department of Biology & CESAM • University of Aveiro

 ## **Collaboration in projects**
-  + 2019-present / EMSO-PT - European Multidisciplinary Seafloor Observatory - Portugal
+  + 2019/present - EMSO-PT - European Multidisciplinary Seafloor Observatory - Portugal
-  + 2018-present / Cephs&Chefs - Octopus, squid, cuttlefish, sustainable fisheries and chefs
+  + 2018/present - Cephs&Chefs - Octopus, squid, cuttlefish, sustainable fisheries and chefs
-  + 2014-2016 / MCES - The Economic Valuation and Governance of Marine and Coastal Ecosystem Services
+  + 2014/2016 - MCES - The Economic Valuation and Governance of Marine and Coastal Ecosystem Services
-  + 2011-2014 / DeepForams - Deep-sea foraminifera from the Portuguese Margin
+  + 2011/2014 - DeepForams - Deep-sea foraminifera from the Portuguese Margin
-  + 2010-2012 / HERMIONE - Hotspot Ecosystem Research and Man’s Impact on European Seas
+  + 2010/2012 - HERMIONE - Hotspot Ecosystem Research and Man’s Impact on European Seas
-  + 2009-2011 / CHEMECO - Monitoring colonization processes in chemosynthetic ecosystems
+  + 2009/2011 - CHEMECO - Monitoring colonization processes in chemosynthetic ecosystems

 ## **Publications**
 ### Peer-Reviewed